PepeBigotes/python-stuff/README.md

     >I wanted to make a proper encrypted messaging protocol, but things got complicated, so I decided to upload the first unencrypted version here while I make the dedicated repo for this project.
     >Can be used to learn how unencrypted messages can be intercepted in the network.
   - <b>`udp-msg-receiver`</b> : Receive plaintext unencrypted UDP messages
-    >Check 'udp-msg-sender' above for more info
+    >Check 'udp-msg-sender' above for more info.
   - <b>`counting-game`</b> : Counting game to learn the powers of 2
-    >My teachers are not aware of my severe addiction for making dumb scripts in class
+    >My teachers are not aware of my severe addiction for making dumb scripts in class.
   - <b>`pascals-triangle`</b> : Prints [Pascal's triangle](https://wikipedia.org/wiki/Pascal%27s_triangle) with X rows
-    >One of my teachers is somewhat aware of this "addiction"
+    >One of my teachers is somewhat aware of this "addiction".
   - <b>`bj-card-counting`</b> : A game to practice [BlackJack card counting](https://wikipedia.org/wiki/Card_counting)
     >"You are only 20 hands of blackjack away from being a millionaire".
-Please gamble responsibly tho, and only bet what you can afford to lose
+Please gamble responsibly tho, and only bet what you can afford to lose.
   - <b>`ctkinter-test`</b> : Trying out [Custom TKinter](https://github.com/TomSchimansky/CustomTkinter)
     >Some text, some buttons, and not much more.
   - <b>`rae-scraper`</b> : Web Scraper for [RAE](https://dle.rae.es/)